The working memory model discussed earlier has a lot going for it compared to other memory models. Here are a few things:

 6) The working memory has a strong role in cognitive psychology and can be used to study other theorised systems and processes in the brain (eg., consciousness), by seeing how they relate to working memory.
 A perfect example of this, is how the central executive allows researchers to look into how memory relates to attention.

 There you go, six starting points for the evaluation section of any essay or exam you might have on this topic, or more detailed information for people who are just plain interested.
-By they way, if you’re a psychology student, you’ll also be interested in the study skills section of the site (hopefully!).
+By they way, if you’re a psychology student, you may also be interested in my study skills book!

 (1) Farah, M.J., Hammond, K.H., Levine, D.N. & Calvanio, R. (1988).
 Visual and spatial mental imagery: Dissociable systems of representation.
 Cognitive Psychology, 20, 439-462.